-Buckeye Current Gears Up for the 2014 Isle of Man TT Zero
+Buckeye Current Repeats Third Place Finish at the Isle of Man TT Zero

 Last year, Buckeye Current shocked the racing world with a ground shattering 3rd place finish in their inaugural effort at the 2013 TT Zero.
 The student formed, student run team applied their engineering education to create the cutting edge, all electric motorcycle RW-2 that dominated the brutal Snaefell Mountain Course at the Isle of Man, averaging 90.43 mph.
 This cements Buckeye Current as the fastest collegiate electric motorcycle team.
 The team looks to carry this momentum to the 2014 TT Zero.